eslint/eslint/docs/maintainer-guide/issues.md

 **Note:** Don't add an "accepted" label to an issue unless it's a bug that you've been able to reproduce and verify (you're sure it's a bug), a new rule that you're championing, or a rule change that you're championing.
 The "accepted" label will be added to other issues by a project lead if it's appropriate for the roadmap.

-## Evaluating Core Features and Enhancements (Project Leads Only)
+## Evaluating Core Features and Enhancements (TSC members only)

-If you're a project lead, then you'll need to evaluate incoming requests for inclusion in the formal roadmap.
-You should label an issue as "accepted" when all of the following are true:
+Changes to the core (including CLI changes) that would result in a minor or major version release must be approved by the TSC by standard TSC motion.
+Add the label "tsc agenda" to the issue and it will be discussed at the next TSC meeting.
+In general, requests should meet the following criteria to be considered:

 1. The feature or enhancement is in scope for the project and should be added to the roadmap
-1. You are committed to including the change within the next year
+1. Someone is committed to including the change within the next year
-1. You are reasonably certain of who will do the work
+1. There is reasonable certainty about who will do the work

 When a suggestion is too ambitious or would take too much time to complete, it's better not to accept the proposal.
 Stick to small, incremental changes and lay out a roadmap of where you'd like the project to go eventually.
 Don't let the project get bogged down in big features that will take a long time to complete.

-**Help Wanted:** If there's an issue you'd like to see completed, but don't believe it's something the project team should address, add the "help wanted" label.
-The "help wanted" label indicates that while the project team won't be implementing the suggestion, a pull request will be accepted.

 **Breaking Changes:** Be on the lookout for changes that would be breaking.
 Issues that represent breaking changes should be labeled as "breaking".